Charlanth/Python_Noise_Generator/README.md

 This project implements a noise-based world generation system using Python and Pygame.
 It generates chunks of land with customizable noise, continents, and tile types, rendering them as graphical representations on a screen.
 The noise is generated using Python's random function without relying on external noise libraries.

 This project was primarily created as a personal challenge to practice Python and experiment with procedural generation.
-Note that some artifacts may appear at chunk edges, which is a known issue.

 ## Features